SoftUni-Internal/interactive-content/EN/01-HTML-Structure/01-Semantic-HTML.md

 [stream language="RO" videoId="445198037" /]
 [/video-vimeo]

 * The `<time>` tag defines a readable date/time.
-It may include the datetime attribute to translate dates into a machine-readable format.
+It may include the datetime attribute to translate dates into a machine-readable format

 * The HTML `<address>` element indicates that the enclosed HTML provides contact information like an email address, a URL, a physical address, a phone number, social media handle, etc.

 [html]